KovnaTheCute/TevliarSetting/Tevliar Setting/City Notes.md

 - Both civilizations live in cities contained within massive pyramid temples, constructed centuries ago by a forgotten race.

 ## [[Kabal]]
 - Largest colony of kobolds on the continent nestled into the western mountain range.
-Independent of dragon rulers instead following a charismatic leading Urd
+Independent of dragon rulers instead following a charismatic Urd leader put in place and given power by Wizandra.
+- They worship their leader as a god, hailing him as a dragon slayer that set them free from slavery.
+Unbenounst to most of them Kabal is one of Wizandr